Supernova3339/gd-levelreqbot/README.md

 # gd-levelreqbot

 A "Simple" Level Request Bot For Twitch
+Hi Gumroad!
+Supernova3339 here. feel free to check through the codebase, everything is open source!
+Cloud will be as well, upon completion.

 # Features
 - Subscriber and Viewer queues ( persistent via JSON files )